cambiegroup/flowchem/docs/contribute.md

 5. Document changes

    * If your change introduces support for a new device make sure to add the relevant documentation for it.
-     As conceptual framework for our documentation we follow [Diátaxis](https://diataxis.fr/).
+     As conceptual framework for our documentation we are inspired by [Diátaxis](https://diataxis.fr).

 ## Guidelines